2025 Convention Agenda

 Brown University, MHL

-As the U.S. healthcare system undergoes profound transformation, healthcare leaders must adapt and evolve amidst their changing realities.
+As the U.S. health care system undergoes profound transformation, health care leaders must adapt and evolve amidst their changing realities.
 This seminar will provide attendees with the ability to make solid decisions and optimize strategic changes when faced with uncertainty.
 Discover answers to critical questions such as which strategies will provide leaders with the ability to thrive during these uncertain times and what new investments and capabilities are needed to successfully lead strategic change.
 You will learn the four building blocks to good decision making and common decision traps.
 You will also be introduced to a scenario planning tool and a framework to help you develop future alternatives.
 Take away a simple four-step model to optimize execution and drive change.

 1:30 p.m. – 2:30 p.m.